debinnn/azure_retail_analytics/README.md

 ```
 This will execute the ETL process and load the data into your Azure SQL Database.

-## Power BI Dashboard Showcase

-*(This is a placeholder section.
-You should replace the text below with screenshots of your actual Power BI dashboard.)*

-The final dashboard provides key insights into sales performance, customer behavior, and product trends.

-**Screenshot of Main KPI Dashboard:**
-*Caption: The main dashboard highlights total revenue, orders, and active customers.*

 ## Future Improvements

 - **Full Automation**: Implement the Azure Data Factory pipeline to run the Python script on a daily schedule.